meshhq/terraform-meshhq-ecs-cluster/terraform.md

 ## Single Command Deployments

 We have an in house CLI that all of our developers use on a daily basis.
-We set out to build functionality that would allow us to deploy a docker image on a newly provisioned ECS Cluster with a single command.
+So we set out to build functionality that would allow us to deploy a docker image on a newly provisioned ECS Cluster with a single command.
 We achieved this via the following:

 ```bash
 $ mesh cluster deploy --name "mesh-docker-sample" --image "meshhq/sample-node-container"
 ```

-While this command looks simple to the consuming devloper, there is a ton going on underneath the hood here.
-The Mesh CLI is using Terraform to provision a bunch of AWS infrastructure in order to safeley and securely expose our cluster on the internet.
+While this command looks simple to the consuming devloper, there is a ton going on underneath the hood.
 Lets break it down.

 ### IAM Roles